 Record title boundary: The limits of land conveyed as described in a property owner's deed.

-A.L.T.A.
-Survey or Extended Title Insurance Coverage: To supply a title company and lender with survey and location data for issuing American Land Title Association or Extended Coverage Title Insurance.
+To supply a title company and lender with survey and location data for issuing American Land Title Association (ALTA) or Extended Coverage Title Insurance.
 Such surveys typically show the relationships of existing improvements on a parcel of land relative to the boundaries as defined by the deed.
-(A.L.T.A. or American Land Title surveys may require a boundary survey).
+(ALTA surveys may require a boundary survey.)

-Construction: To provide construction personnel with directions (by way of staking or other notes) for erecting improvements shown on plans for development; e.g.; roads, buildings, and pipelines.
+To provide construction personnel with directions (by way of staking or other notes) for erecting improvements shown on plans for development, e.g., roads, buildings, and pipelines.

-Topographic: To locate topographic features of the land–natural and man made; for example; buildings, improvements, fences, elevations, trees, streams, and contours (e.g., lines of equal elevation).
+To locate topographic features of the land — natural and man made; for example; buildings, improvements, fences, elevations, trees, streams, and contours (e.g., lines of equal elevation).
 This type of survey may be required by a governmental agency or may be used by engineers and/or architects for design of site improvements or developments.
 It is also an excellent management tool for large tracts of forestland.
 Such a survey is not necessarily limited by property boundaries.

 Land surveyors use electronic distance and angle measuring equipment; some use Global Positioning Systems (GPS) technology.
 Modern computer systems also assist the professional land surveyor in efficiently measuring and evaluating map data.
 Research is often required at the county courthouse, Bureau of Land Management, state library, title companies and/or other repositories of land records.